- Evaluate your situation and what your credit card debt problems are.

 Tip #2: Juice Your Budget and Increase Your Cash-flow

-If you have problematic credit card debt, there are many different debt relief options - including credit counseling, debt settlement, bankruptcy, debt consolidation and even bankruptcy if your debt is debilitating.
-You can take control of your situation and get out of debt with one or more of these five options:
+If you have problematic credit card debt, there are many different debt relief options — including credit counseling, debt settlement, debt consolidation and even bankruptcy.

-Bills.com has created individual solution pages within the debt portal, but here is a quick summary of each one to get you started as well.
+Bills.com created individual solution pages within the debt portal, but here is a quick summary of each one to get you started.

 Credit Counseling

-Credit counseling is a program that enrolls you on a debt management plan (DMP) which usually allows you to qualify for a concession rate from your creditors for lower interest rates and lower payments.
-The plan should include reduced interest rates, lessons in budgeting and money management, or a comprehensive debt management program.
+Credit counseling enrolls you in a debt management plan (DMP), which usually allows you to qualify for a concession rate from your creditors for lower interest rates and lower payments.
+The plan should include reduced interest rates, budgeting and money management lessons, or a comprehensive debt management program.

 Debt Consolidation